AdityaGoyal1999/Book-Review-System/README.md

 Web Programming with Python and JavaScript

 The webapp is created with giving user the utmost priority and ease.
+The project also contains comments when necessary for communicating with a fellow developer.

+The project has 3 tables -

 1. The users can register to the webapp by entering their name, unique username, password.
 2. Once the user has registered, they can login using their username and password.